coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

-Almost as soon as we realized that thought itself could be constructed from smaller, deterministically-programmed parts, we deduced that thinking machines might one day do all that we do, but bigger and faster.
+Almost as soon as we realized that thought itself could be constructed from smaller, deterministically-programmed parts, we deduced that thinking machines might one day think and feel all that we do, but bigger and faster.
 The Industrial Revolution would move into mental work, just as powerfully as machines took over physical labor but perhaps more precisely.